AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/10-Key concepts/20-Basics of AODocs APIs.md

 ## Pagination

 Pagination comes into play when dealing with resource collections, since the results are often longer than a single page.
-Read more in [Performance: filtering and paginating results](https://docs.google.com/document/d/1rUH-H2uGCp4xMwOV_XtKld1FJo6qai_60ZZZ3JP3ePI/edit#).
+Read more on the [Performance considerations](/docs/aodocs-staging.altirnao.com/1/c/Guides/60-Best%20practices/20-Performance%20considerations) page.

 ## Beta vs. non-beta versions